Daremonic/payswitch-docs/deploy-hyperswitch-on-aws/deploy-hyperswitch/standalone-deployment-for-prototyping.md

 ---
-description: Use the standalone deployment script to deploy Hyperswitch on AWS quickly
+description: Use the standalone deployment script to deploy PaySwitcher on AWS quickly
 ---

 # Standalone deployment for prototyping

 {% hint style="info" %}
-In this chapter, you will deploy Hyperswitch server on AWS cloud.
+In this chapter, you will deploy PaySwitcher server on AWS cloud.
 You can either try out a quick standalone deployment or a more scalable production ready setup
 {% endhint %}

 ***